Qstreet/d3/d3Notes.md

 III. select an element in the DOM, then append an svg to it

+## Conventions
+1. When called as setters, functions typically return a reference to the current object, thus enabling method chaining.
+2. When most d3 functions are called with arguments these functions act as setters (setting the corresponding property to the supplied value)
+3. when called without arguments, getters (returning the current value of the property).
+4. To entirely remove a property, call the appropriate setter with `null` as argument.

 ### 3 types of data
 2. Categorical  male, female, African, Asian, S. American
 3. Ordinal (ranked)  s, m, l, xl, tall, med, short